tomjoht/tomjoht.github.io/_posts/2023/05/2023-05-19-news-cycle-wordtune-noticing-things-research.md

 ## Review of WordTune: Granular style checkers still beat Bard and ChatGPT

 Despite all the focus on AI tools automatically writing content for you, their outputs seem relevant only in low-level, easy writing scenarios.
-Try writing an intelligent, original essay on a topic and you’ll find AI tools much less irrelevant.
+Try writing an intelligent, original essay on a topic and you’ll find AI tools much less relevant.
 I do, however, occasionally paste problematic sentences into ChatGPT or Bard and ask them to make the language more grammatical and readable.
 Sometimes they do an amazing job, but only when I’ve scoped the language problem ...
 [Read more »](/blog/wordtune-granular-style-checker-vs-llm-rewrites-chatgpt)

 {% include ads.html %}